pyCrafts/manage-tcp-connections/README.md

 ## Notes

 Ensure the script is run with appropriate permissions to manage processes and network connections.
-The script currently supports Windows only due to its reliance on tasklist and netstat commands specific to Windows.
+The script currently supports Windows only due to its reliance on tasklist and taskkill commands specific to Windows.